openwms/org.openwms.core.auth.keycloak/README.md

 CMD ["start-dev"]
 ```

-After the customized Keycloak image has been built and started, the `External-http` provider should be selectable and can now be created:
+After the customized Keycloak image has been built and started, the `External-http` provider shows up in the admin console under the menu
+`User federation` and can be selected:

 ![Add Providers][1]

 Provide the basic details for the external http provider in the details form:

 ![Provider Details][2]

 | Component | Description                                                                      |